How To Hire a Financial Controller

 Review resumes and cover letters to identify candidates who meet the requirements listed in the job description.

-Conduct initial phone or video interviews to further screen candidates and then invite the top candidates for in-person interviews.
+Conduct initial phone or video interviews to screen candidates further and then invite the top candidates for in-person interviews.
 Prepare a list of questions that will help you assess their experience, skills, and ability to perform the job.

 Check the references provided by the candidates to verify their work history, qualifications, and overall fit for the job.